zwilliamsdev/nvchad-configs/README.md

-# Example_config

-This can be used as an example custom config for NvChad, this branch is a minimal one.
-Do check the feature_full branch if you need all the ease in your config.
+# My config for NvChad

+If you want to use this you must install NvChad first.
+Once NvChad is installed pulled this project into your nvim/lua/custom directory.

+After you have pulled the project open nvim and type :MasonInstallAll to install all the language server goodies.

+## Configured Languages
+- [X] Golang
+- [X] Python
+- [] Rust **Todo**
+- [] PHP **Todo**